tuhao330/Hybrid-physics-ML-battery-modeling/README.md

 Data generated for simulation and experimental validation are in the "Dataset" folder.

 ## Acknowledgement
-The DFN model and SPMT model are implemented based on the following repository:
+The authors would like to acknowledge the use of the following repositories for the implementation of the DFN model and SPMT model:

 https://github.com/scott-moura/fastDFN

 https://github.com/scott-moura/SPMeT

-The NDC model is implemented by Ning Tian.
+The authors would also like to thank Ning Tian for providing the code of the NDC model.